JimmyWhitaker/label-studio-pach/README.md

 $ minikube ip
 192.168.64.8
 ```

+If you are running Pachyderm with authentication, then you can follow the same steps as the Hub setup.
+If not running with authentication, you can pass any non-empty string to `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` in your `.env` file.

 <!-- ## Creating a new project
 A new project requires creating a new configuration (see some of the [examples](examples/)).
 Creating a new project with Label Studio can be done by from the command line.
 We'll use the Docker image that we created to do this, adding the `--init` flag which will create the project.